 Reporting Data Protection Concerns

 Prevention is always better than dealing with data protection as an after-thought.
-Data security concerns may arise at any time and we would encourage you to report any concerns (even if they do not meet the criteria of a data breach) that you may have to [NAME] or the DPO.
+Data security concerns may arise at any time and we would encourage you to report any concerns (even if they do not meet the criteria of a data breach) that you may have to the headteacher or the DPO.
 This can help capture risks as they emerge, protect the School from data breaches and keep our processes up to date and effective.

 Training